therealabhishek/Python-Data-Science/README.md

 # Python-Data-Science
-This folder contains application of all the Machine Learning algorithms on the Amazon Fine Food reviews dataset.
+This folder contains application of all the classification and clustering Machine Learning algorithms on the Amazon Fine Food reviews dataset.